Innamincka, South Australia: History

 Aboriginal Australians have lived in the lands around Innamincka for millennia, in what they call Wangkangurru country, the traditional home of the Yawarrawarrka and Yandruwandha people.
 The Yawarrawarrka language (also known as Yawarawarka, Yawarawarga, Yawarawarka, Jauraworka and Jawarawarka) is also spoken in the region.
 The traditional language region includes the local government area of the Shire of Diamantina in Far Western Queensland, extending into the Outback Communities Authority of South Australia towards Innamincka.
 The Wangkangurru (also known as Arabana/Wangkangurru, Wangganguru, Wanggangurru and Wongkangurru) language – closely related to the Arabana language of South Australia – is also spoken on Wangkangurru country.
 It has been traditionally spoken in the South Australian-Queensland border region taking in Birdsville and extending south towards Innamincka and Lake Eyre, including the local government areas of the Shire of Diamantina and the Outback Communities Authority of South Australia.

 The first European to visit the area was Charles Sturt in 1845.
 He was followed by A C Gregory in 1858 and then Burke and Wills.
 A monument to Sturt and Burke and Wills was erected in Innamincka in 1944.

 In 1882 a police camp was set up, paving the way for a small settlement.
 In 1889, a Royal Mail coach ran fortnightly from Farina, operated by merchants Davey and Pilkington.

 Originally named Hopetoun, Innamincka was proclaimed as a town on 17 April 1890.
 Hopetoun was named after the Governor of Victoria, the Earl of Hopetoun.
 However, it was never popular with local people and was re-proclaimed as the Town of Innamincka on 28 January 1892.

 The town was never very large, but had a hotel, a store and a police station which, until Federation in 1901, acted as the customs post for collecting inter-colonial duties on cattle brought overland from Queensland into South Australia.
-In 1928 the Australian Inland Mission (a part of the Royal Flying Doctor Service of Australia) built a hospital, the Elizabeth Symon Nursing Home.
+In 1928 the Australian Inland Mission (a part of the Royal Flying Doctor Service) built a hospital, the Elizabeth Symon Nursing Home.
 Severe drought and poor access to the settlement then resulted in the closure of the hotel and the hospital.
 In 1951 the police post closed and the town was abandoned.

 Increased tourism and the discovery of gas and oil reserves in the late 1960s led to a company opening a hotel, a store and accommodation in the abandoned town.
 In 1994, the Elizabeth Symon Nursing Home was restored by entrepreneur Dick Smith and the Australian Geographic magazine to be used as an interpretive centre for the National Parks and Wildlife Service South Australia.
 The nursing home had been listed on the South Australian Heritage Register in 1985.

 In 2003, boundaries were created for the locality of Innamincka, including the government town.
 In 2013, the locality's boundaries were altered to include all of the Innamincka Regional Reserve and the Coongie Lakes National Park.